How to find the temporary rates of customs duty on imports if the UK leaves the EU with no deal.

 Check current rates of customs duty

-If you import goods before 29 March 2019 you should use the UK Trade Tariff tool to look up:
+If you import goods before 29 March 2019 (may also apply to new exit date on 31 December 2020) you should use the UK Trade Tariff tool to look up:

 - commodity codes

 - customs duty

 - VAT rates

 Commodity codes classify goods for import so you can:

 - check if there’s duty or VAT to pay